tjmomon92/Social-Network-API/README.md

 This is CRUD application API used to store all information related to users, as well as the corresponding information related to them such as thoughts or friends.

 ## Testing
 This product can be tested using Insomnia.
-For more details, check out this video!
+For more details, check out [this](https://drive.google.com/file/d/12WLOMRxAG9Y0NMJbYYyUUJwf1MW4E-8B/view) video!
+Check out the code repository [here](https://github.com/tjmomon92/Social-Network-API)

 ## Licensing
 Licensed under [Apache](https://www.apache.org/licenses/LICENSE-2.0)